Connecting...Base Mainnet

 Execution Layer for On-Chain Automation

-No dependencies — works on Base Mainnet, no custom chain
+Base native — deployed on Base Mainnet, no custom chain or token

 Optimistic execution layer for autonomous protocols on Base.